 SEA discovered 62 Energy Conservation Measures (ECMs) with an average 8-year simple payback and combined annual cost savings of $3.2 million.

 About the Facility

 Naval Support Activity (NSA) Bethesda, MD, is a 243-acre Naval Medical Center Complex Base and host to more than 40 tenant commands and activities, including the largest medical complex in the Department of Defense, the Walter Reed National Military Medical Center.
-The state-of-the-art Medical Center provides care to the entire military family, with special expertise in the care of the critically wounded Service Member.
+The state-of-the-art medical center provides care to the entire military family, with special expertise in the care of critically wounded service members.

 - Exhaust Air Optimization and Energy Recovery (ERX)

 - Solar domestic hot water heating system to supplement existing DHW systems